The Ultimate Guide to Iceland's Golden Circle

 Qualified guides take groups multiple times a day on this increasingly popular adventure through the most beautiful of these ravines, the Silfra fissure.

-The dry suits are buoyant enough to act as a life jacket, and Silfra has a gentle current that helps guests move through the fissure.
+Snorkeling in Silfra is available to almost everyone over the age of 12 who knows how to swim.
+The dry suits are floatable enough to act as a life jacket, and Silfra has a gentle current that helps guests move through the fissure.
+Diving tours, however, require you to be a qualified PADI Open Water Scuba Diver and experienced in dry suit diving.

 Silfra has been voted one of the top ten dive sites in the world.
 The underwater world here is incredibly beautiful, and the fact that guides conduct this Silfra diving tour between the tectonic plates makes it all the more exciting.

-- Read more about Scuba Diving and Snorkelling in Iceland
+- Read more about Scuba Diving and Snorkelling in Iceland.

 The area is not, however, without its dangers.
 Only those who are qualified and confident in their abilities should dive into the cold water.
 Most healthy people can enjoy snorkeling in Silfra, but beware, it will be cold.